 The District is severely limited on service offerings for recycling and green waste and food waste compositing based on options from its contracted waste hauler.
-Currently, all waste is picked up in a single stream from the campuses and recycling is performed at the local Materials Recovery Facility (MRF), where recyclable material is separated from landfill waste.
-The SRC waste management subcommittee is working to establish a scope of services for expanded recycling required by both colleges and the District Office will rebid the contract to include these additional services.
+Currently, all waste is picked up in single-stream form from the campuses and recycling is performed at the local Materials Recovery Facility (MRF), where recyclable material is separated from landfill waste.
+The SRC waste management subcommittee is working to establish a scope of services for expanded recycling options for the District and will rebid the contract to include these additional services by mid-2015.